Information for voters

 The UK Government has introduced a new requirement for voters to show photo ID when voting at a polling station.
 Please make sure you take a suitable form of photo ID with you.
 The most commonly used ID include:

-• Passport issued by the UK, any of the Channel Islands, the Isle of Man, a British Overseas Territory, an EEA state or a Commonwealth country
+• Passport issued by the UK, an EU country, Norway, Iceland, Liechtenstein or a Commonwealth country

-• Photographic driver’s licence issued by the UK, Channel Islands, the Isle of Man, or an EEA state (including provisional)
+• Photographic driver’s licence issued by the UK, an EU country, Norway, Iceland, Liechtenstein, the Isle of Man or any of the Channel Islands

-• UK Biometric Residence Permit
+• Biometric Residence Permit (BRP)

-• Identity card bearing the Proof of Age Standards Scheme hologram (PASS card)*
+• a PASS card (National Proof of Age Standards Scheme)

 • Blue Badge